aksrao/mlops/weather/README.md

 # This the a weather forecast MCP server.
-This server will connect the claude llm to get the real time forecast of the city metioned.
+This server will connect the claude llm to get the real-time forecast of the city metioned.

 ## tools used
 - python3.12